 The rapid residential development growth over the last 10 years has put a great strain on the Town's existing recreational resources.
 As the population of Fairhaven has increased, so has the need for new recreational facilities.
 In addition to increased demand by traditional uses and users, recreational facilities and opportunities need to be broadened to include all age groups and interests, as well as to meet the increasing demand of the youth and adult sports organizations.
-It is important to plan now for both short- and long-term solutions to this growth.
+It is important to plan now for both short-term and long-term solutions to this growth.
 Currently, the Town's passive and active recreation lands make up about 120 acres, not including fields on school campuses.
-The construction of the Recreation Center in 2001 has helped to expand recreational programs within the Town.
-However, this did little to alleviate the Town's shortage of passive and active recreation lands.
-According to National Recreation and Park Association standards of 10 acres per 1,000 residents, Fairhaven still has a considerable shortage of passive and active recreation land to meet the needs of its citizens.
+In the last few years the CPC has awarded recreation funds to resurface the skate park, tennis courts and hockey rink at Livesey Park as well building a fitness area at the Council on Aging.

 Much of the Town's permanently protected open space includes the West Island & Ft.
 Phoenix State Reservations, the Phoenix and Little Bay Bike Paths and Little Bay Conservation Area.
-There are no indoor Public swimming facilities; however, the Town Beach offers swimming opportunities in the summer.
 There are three public boat ramps within Town that allow access to surrounding local waters and Buzzards Bay.